tehZevo/radius/README.md

   - Just a different interface for private posts?
 - Servers/channels?
 Or would this be an entirely different service that uses the same identity system as Radius?
 - Explore other apps you could use with the same identity system (file storage/transfer interface?)

+### "TCP" over Radius
+- Mailboxes, per-user, each has outgoing and acknowledgements